syeddanish41/wAlnut/README.md

    ```

 #### How to contribute
-1. I am now looking to pay other developers a hourly rate of $30/hour(limited
+1. I am now looking to pay other developers a hourly rate of $30/hour(limited up
    to 5 hours/week) to code features for WalnutiQ.
 The most up to date income
    and payment data can be viewed
    [here](https://docs.google.com/spreadsheets/d/1GQoIOGFrmOWseQKszW8GSSTaCMKE_oxoxjhNWfERcCU/edit?usp=sharing).